Intro to Rosin

 - When vaporized or dabbed, rosin offers a smoke-free option to inhaling dried cannabis flower.

-All cannabis extracts are produced by separating the oils from the plant material, and their final form depends on the processing methods used.
+All cannabis concentrates are produced by separating the oils from the plant material, and their final form depends on the processing methods used.
 Rosin is the term used for the method and the product — a translucent, sap-like substance that is squeezed out of the trichomes in dried cannabis flower, hash or kief.

 How is rosin made?